mecid/mecid.github.io/_posts/2019-08-07-viewmodifiers-in-swiftui.md

 }
 ```

 As you can see in the example above, we use @*State* property wrapper inside *RemoteImageModifier*.
 It creates an opportunity to reload the *View* as soon as we set something to *fetchedImage* property.
-We also create here small utility methods to simplify the usage of new *RemoteImageModifier*.
+We also create here some utility methods to simplify the usage of new *RemoteImageModifier*.
 Now we can easily use new *ViewModifier* with any *Image* to load remote images.

 ```swift
 import SwiftUI